 What Are Amino Acids

-- Tryptophan- This amino acid helps with maintaining proper nitrogen balance and creating serotonin.
+- Tryptophan- This one helps with maintaining proper nitrogen balance and creating serotonin.
 This helps regulate your appetite and mood.

 - Leucine- It is called a branched- chain amino acid.
 Leucine is critical for protein synthesis and muscle repair.

 - Histidine- It is used to produce histamine.
 Histamine is a neurotransmitter that is vital to immune response and digestion.
-It is also a critical amino acid to maintain our myelin sheath.
+It is also a critical one to maintain our myelin sheath.

 At The IV Lounge, we offer a cocktail that includes different amino acids called the Master Cocktail.
 It contains Glutathione, which is made from three amino acids like Cysteine, Glycine, and Glutamine.
 All put together, this IV Cocktail helps in preventing diseases and maintaining a high quality of life.